graziasveva/graziasveva.github.io/index.md

  <br>
  <br>
 Hello!
-I am Grazia and I am an **economist** specialized in ééintellectual property rights** and **patent analytics**.
+I am Grazia and I am an **economist** specialized in **intellectual property rights** and **patent analytics**.
 My work mainly focuses on proposing new solutions to improve information retrieval from patents.
 I enjoy creating new algorithms to solve economic related problems and I am fond of **natural language processing**.

 I am specialized in the following knowledge areas:
 <br>